Peter Joseph Lenné: Prussian Garden Director-General

 The accomplishments of the garden architect are reflected in his career progression.
 In 1818 he was an employee of the Royal Garden Authority, and in 1822, he received a promotion to Gardening Director.
 That same year, Lenné became a founding member of the Prussian Society for the Promotion of Horticulture.
 Lenné also accepted the position of Manager of the Division of Orchard Cultivation and later of the Parks Division.

 In 1823, the Gardener Academy in Schöneberg and Potsdam was founded under his management.
 Here garden architecture was taught in a scientific manner for the first time.
 In 1828, Lenné was named the sole Garden Director and in 1845, Prussian Garden Director-General.
 The Prussian Academy of Arts made Lenné an honorary member.

-In 1840, the recently enthroned King Friedrich Wilhelm IV assigned the urban planning of Berlin to Lenné.
+In 1840, the recently enthroned King Frederick William IV assigned the urban planning of Berlin to Lenné.
 One of his most important achievements in this role survives in the building of the Luisenstadt Canal, constructed in 1852, between the Landwehrkanal and the River Spree in Kreuzberg.
 The canal's design was based on plans by Chief Building Officer Johann Carl Ludwig Schmid.
 In the 1850s, he advised on the planning of several cities, including Dresden, Leipzig and Munich.

 Despite centering his life around Potsdam and Berlin, Lenné remained attached to his Rhenish homeland and contributed to the further beautification of Koblenz, particularly in the Rheinanlagen, which was under his management until 1861.
 His love of his work on the Rhine and Mosel made him decide to build the residence named for him, the Lenné-Haus, in which he wished to spend the evening of his life; however, the manner of his death did not allow this.
 Lenné's last resting place is at the Bornstedt Cemetery in Potsdam.

-Busts of Peter Joseph Lenné are located at the Bonn Botanical Garden, on the bank of the Rhine (Alter Zoll), in the Landschaftspark Petzow that he himself designed, in Feldafing Park, in Park Sanssouci, and in the Kaiserin-Augusta-Anlagen in Koblenz (copy of a bust by Rauch).
+Busts of Peter Joseph Lenné are located at the Botanical Garden, Bonn, on the bank of the Rhine (Alter Zoll), in the Landschaftspark Petzow that he himself designed, in Feldafing Park, in Park Sanssouci, and in the Kaiserin-Augusta-Anlagen in Koblenz (copy of a bust by Rauch).
 A recent bust was finished by Bad Homburg sculptor Otto Weber-Hartl.